J. Rendel Harris collection

 According to The Quaker Collection [A Catalogue of Manuscripts (Chiefly Oriental [Eastern]) in the Library of Haverford College by Robert W Rodgers], the original collection contained 47 Manuscripts.
 The current, supplemented collection is composed of 72 Manuscripts in Hebrew, Samaritan, Syriac, Arabic, Ethiopic, Armenian, and Latin.
 Included amongst the Hebrew manuscripts are three Yemenite manuscripts, several scrolls and an especially valuable, illuminated Tanakh from Spain, dated 1266.
 The Syriac manuscripts are mostly from the late nineteenth century, from the Western Maronite Church, although we saw at least two eastern Karshuni manuscripts."

 - 1200 - 1890

 The collection is open for research use.

 Copyright and Rights Information

 Standard Federal Copyright Laws Apply (U.S Title 17)

 J. Rendel Harris

-A constant traveler to the Middle East in search of manuscripts, Harris was also a humanitarian who worked for the betterment of the Armenian plight at the hands of the Ottomans.
-His major scholarly contributions include beginning the study of testimonia where he proposed that early Christian writers drew from one book of Biblical quotations.
-While working at the John Rylands Library he discovered among the manuscripts he had collected a copy of the Odes of Solomon which had been thought to be lost.
-Later in life he worked on questions of population migration particularly from Egypt.
+A regular traveler to the Middle East in search of manuscripts, Harris also participated in humanitarian work, supporting the Armenians during the Ottoman campaign of genocide.
+His largest scholarly contributions include beginning the study of testimonia, where he proposed that early Christian writers drew from one book of Biblical quotations.
+While working at the John Rylands Library he discovered among the manuscripts in his collection a copy of the Odes of Solomon which had been thought to be lost.
+Later in life he worked on issues of population migration particularly regarding Egypt.

 (Information culled from local sources.
 Some information was taken from James Rendel Harris: New Testament Autographs and Other Essays edited by Alessandro Falcetta.)